Star Mage: Orasmas Xul Sarrum

 Darien’s brother and leader of a rival sect of Star Mages called the Bel Etu.
 Orasmas, like Darien, is a 10th level Scepter – the most powerful level of Star Mages and his power enables him to command a large army of wizards bent on the destruction of the Sarru Kishpu and dominion over the universe.

 Tirwa

-The first school mate Darien meets on Eridu, Tirwa is one of Darien’s closest friends and allies.
-Her race, the Radeanean has the ability to read minds, thanks to her bunny like appendages.
+The first schoolmate Darien meets on Eridu, Tirwa is one of Darien’s closest friends and allies.
+Her race, the Radeanean has the ability to read minds, thanks to her bunny-like appendages.

 Anthaar

 A Wasparie, Anthaar and Darien are members of the same house, Ebabbar, and are close friends.
-He is the physically strongest among them as his race are known for their attack spells and ability to defend the realm.
+He is the physically strongest among them as his race is known for their attack spells and ability to defend the realm.

 Unura

 Another close friend of Darien’s, Unura is the quiet, reserved one of the group – speaking only when it’s of most importance.
-Her race, the Notrudarians, have the ability to control weather and the elements with their kishpu (magic).
+Her race, the Notrudarians, have the ability to control the weather and the elements with their kishpu (magic).